+I believe that a lightweight approach to software architecture is pivotal to successfully delivering software, and that it can complement agile approaches rather than compete against them.
+After all, a good architecture enables agility and this doesn't happen by magic.
 In a nutshell, my lightweight approach to software architecture includes doing "just enough" up front design to understand the significant structural elements of the software, some lightweight sketches to communicate that vision to the team and ensuring that the highest priority risks are identified and mitigated.
 I use a technique that I call Risk-storming as a visual and collaborative way to identify those risks.
 The code doesn't tell the whole story, so I deliver a lightweight software guidebook as supplementary documentation.
-Ensuring an alignment between the software architecture and the code can help massively too, yet the abstractions we draw on our diagrams rarely matches those in the code.
+The video of my "Software Architecture & the balance with agility" talk from the "Software Architect 2013" conference provides a good overview of my approach to software architecture.

 Simple sketches for diagramming your software architecture summarises my "C4 model" for describing, visualising and communicating software architecture.
 It's a simple hierarchical way to think about the static structures of a software system in terms of containers, components and classes.

 A software system is made up of one or more containers (web applications, mobile apps, standalone applications, databases, file systems, etc), each of which contains one or more components, which in turn are implemented by one or more classes.